350-401 : Implementing Cisco Enterprise Network Core Technologies (ENCOR) : Part 03

 Explanation:

 In a three-node OpenStack architecture, the Ceilometer Agent and the Nova Hypervisorservices are part of the compute node.
 OpenStack is an opensource cloudcomputing platform.
 Each OpenStack modular component is responsible for a particular function, and each component has a code name.
-The following list contains several of the most popular OpenStack components:
+The following list contains several of the most popular OpenStack components:-Nova -OpenStack Compute: manages pools of computer resources

 -Neutron -OpenStack Networking: manages networking and addressing